 Form 8264, Application for Registration of a Tax Shelter.
-It is used by tax shelter organizers to register tax shelters with the IRS, for the purpose of receiving a tax shelter registration number.
+Tax shelter organizers use Form 8264 to register tax shelters with the IRS to get a tax shelter registration number.

 Form 8271, Investor Reporting of Tax Shelter Registration Number.
 Taxpayers who have acquired an interest in a tax shelter, which is required to be registered, use this form to report the tax shelter's registration number.
 Form 8271 must be attached to any tax return (including an application for tentative refund (Form 1139) and an amended return) on which a deduction, credit, loss, or other tax benefit attributable to a tax shelter is taken or any income attributable to a tax shelter is reported.